TheOdinProject/curriculum/foundations/html_css/css_foundations/intro_to_css.md

 }
 ```

-Nor will this if your intention is to chain selectors which include a type (element) selector (as mentioned above, the chaining selector syntax *does not* include white/empty spaces between selectors):
+Nor will the code below if your intention is to chain selectors which include a type (element) selector (as mentioned above, the chaining selector syntax *does not* include white/empty spaces between selectors):

 ```css
 .subsection.header div {